Kausar Niazi: Career

 According to the recently published memoirs of late Barrister Azizullah Shiekh — a famous lawyer and former member of the leftwing National Awami Party (NAP) — the Ahmadiyya community, before getting Niazi's assurances, had already struck a deal with the leaders of NAP.
 The NAP had also promised the community that it would keep the right-wing / religious parties from reviving the anti-Ahmadiyya campaign.

 However, Kausar succeeded in making the Ahmadiyya community choose the PPP over NAP and vote for the PPP across Pakistan.
 This also helped Naizi to win the election from his Sialkot constituency where he received over 90,000 votes.
 In December 1971, after the departure of East Pakistan (that became Bangladesh), Bhutto was invited to form the new government because the PPP had won the most seats from West Pakistan.

 He served as the minister of Religious and Minorities Affairs until 1976 and was later appointed the Federal Information Minister.
 Maulana Kausar Niazi said that Zia-ul-Haq had deposed and ultimately destroyed Zulfikar Ali Bhutto.
 He later visited India as the goodwill emissary of the acting Prime Minister Ghulam Mustafa Jatoi.

 In his later years, Maulana Kausar Niazi was rewarded for his loyalty to the Bhutto clan by being nominated to serve as the Chairman of the Islamic Ideology Council during Ms Benazir Bhutto's second government.

 Death

-Kosar Niazi died in the year 1994 after a prolonged illness and was buried at H-8 Graveyard Islamabad.
+Kausar Niazi died in 1994 after a prolonged illness and was buried at H-8 Graveyard in Islamabad.